preciousproject/precious-simulator/README.md

     grunt build

-This will build the simulator for all platforms, so adjust the gruntfile accordingly for your platform.
+This will build the simulator for all platforms, so adjust the gruntfile accordingly for your platform (recommended only for people who know what they are doing).

 ## API